The Tragic Case of the “The Gray Lady of Bagram”

 When asked by Boston Magazine if Siddiqui’ training at Brandeis could be used for terrorism activities, Paul DiZio, a professor of cognitive neuroscience who sat on Siddiqui’s dissertation committee, had to laugh.
 “I can’t see how it can be applied to anything,” he said.
 “It’s not very applied work.
 It didn’t have a medical aspect to it.
 And, as a computer expert, she was competent.
 But you know, call her a mastermind or something does not seem – I never saw any evidence [of that].”

 Actually at this point in her life Aafia Siddiqui was grappling more with a deteriorating marriage than anything else.
 Her husband was about to complete his residency at Brigham and Women’s Hospital.
-She had virtually given up all thought of having a career outside the marriage, and she was facing tremendous pressure from Khan, who according to Siddiqui’s family, wanted to return with the children to Pakistan where he could raise them as conservative Muslims.
+She had virtually given up all thought of having a career outside the marriage, and she was facing tremendous pressure from Khan, who according to Siddiqui’s family, wanted to return with the children to Pakistan to live a more conservative lifestyle.
 Aafia wanted to live in the West and keep the children under her mainstream Islamic tutelage.

 The Iman of the Islamic Center of New England, Talal Eid, shared the same view of Aafia.
 He was particularly impressed with her efforts to raise money to help Bosnian orphans.
 “You know,” he told Boston Magazine, “we were all active, but to see a woman who was active in this way was really something nice.”